 Action TSAG RG-WPR-3 WP2 is invited to request TSB to post attachment 4 to TD598 as input document for the first meeting of the SGC in the new Study Period.

-Action TSAG RG-WPR-4 WP2 is invited to approve the Liaison Statement on UAV to be sent to all ITU-T Study Groups (TD684R1).
+Action TSAG RG-WPR-4 WP2 is invited to approve the Liaison Statement on UAV and satellite communication to be sent to all ITU-T Study Groups (TD684R1).

+Action TSAG RG-WPR-5 WP2 is invited to approve the Liaison Statement on the endorsement to be sent to ITU-T Study Group 17 (TD686).

 1 General